 __ Q66.
 I am drawn to meeting the practical needs of others.

 __ Q67.
-I devote much prayer time for the sake of others.
+I devote a significant amount of prayer time to the benefit of others.

 __ Q68.
 I grieve with those who grieve.

 __ Q69.
-I generally place the needs of others above my own needs.
+I generally prioritize the needs of others over my own.

 __ Q70.
-I feel fulfilled when I visit the sick, homeless, orphans or those in nursing homes.
+I feel fulfilled when I visit the sick, the homeless, orphans or those in nursing homes.

 __ Q71.
-I recognize prayer as a supernatural way God acts in the lives of people.
+I recognize prayer as a supernatural means by which God acts in the lives of people.

 __ Q72.
 I give credit to God alone for supernatural works.

 __ Q73.
-I fully understand it is by God’s will only that miracles happen.
+I fully understand that miracles happen only by God’s will.

 __ Q74.
 I believe I am an instrument for God’s work on Earth.

 __ Q75.
-When I encounter an impossible situation, I pray and look to God for His will.
+I pray and look to God for His will when I encounter an impossible situation.

 __ Q76.
 I feel driven to help others reach their full potential in Christ.